 - Subscription renewals

-- Returning visitors
+- Returning website visitors

-- Ongoing content engagement
+- Ongoing content interaction

 Net Promoter Score (NPS)